Best Cheap Drawing Tablets with Screen: 5 Picks Under $300

 Pre-installed drawing apps (Sketchbook, ibis Paint X) work out of the box.
 The 2048 pressure levels are lower than dedicated drawing tablets, and the Android ecosystem limits professional software options compared to desktop programs.

-Best for: Users who want a single portable device for both drawing and general tablet use.
-Not ideal for professional-quality illustration that requires Photoshop or Clip Studio Paint.
+Best for: Users who want one portable device for drawing and general tablet use.

 If you want a more traditional input experience, pairing a drawing tablet with a pen mouse can extend your options for mixed workflows.
 Some musicians also find tablets useful alongside tablets for musicians setups for notation software.